franzbu/WinHammer.spoon/README.md

 ## Installation

-WinHammerrequires [Hammerspoon](https://www.hammerspoon.org/) to be installed and running.
+WinHammer requires [Hammerspoon](https://www.hammerspoon.org/) to be installed and running.

 To install WinHammer, after downloading and unzipping, move the folder to ~/.hammerspoon/Spoons and make sure the name of the folder is 'WinHammer.spoon'.